Virgin Island (TV series)

-Virgin Island is a British documentary-style reality show that premiered on Channel 4 on 12 May 2025.
-The six-episode series follows twelve adult virgins as they explore intimacy, relationships, and personal growth while living together in an island retreat, filmed in Croatia.
+Virgin Island is a British reality television series that premiered on Channel 4 on 12 May 2025.

+Series 1 contained six episodes, following twelve adult virgins as they explore intimacy, relationships, and personal growth while living together on an island retreat.
+"Obonjan Island", a private island in Croatia, was used as the filming location for both series.
 It is produced by Double Act Productions for Channel 4.

-On 13 June 2025, Channel 4 announced a second season.
+On 13 June 2025, Channel 4 announced a second series.
+It aired between April 27, 2026 and May 18, 2026, and contained 8 episodes.

-A distinctive element of the show is its integration of relationship coaching and somatic therapy, led by sexologists Danielle Harel and Celeste Hirschman, co-founders of the Somatica Institute.
+A distinctive element of the series is its integration of relationship coaching and somatic therapy, led by sexologists Danielle Harel and Celeste Hirschman, co-founders of the Somatica Institute.
 Their therapeutic approach introduces structured exercises that address emotional intimacy, attachment patterns, sexual authenticity, and communication skills.

-Rebecca Nicholson, writing for The Guardian, called it "surprisingly empathetic."
+Rebecca Nicholson, writing for the Guardian, called it "surprisingly empathetic."
+As of March 2026, the series has won two industry awards, and has been nominated for a BAFTA Award for Best Reality Show.

 Format

 Virgin Island combines reality television elements with professional intimacy coaching, allowing participants to work through personal challenges, emotional blocks, and intimacy issues in real-time.
-The show prioritizes authentic personal development over traditional competition-based eliminations.
+The series prioritises authentic personal development over traditional competition-based eliminations.

 Participants undergo guided exercises based on the Somatica Method, a modality co-developed by Harel and Hirschman that integrates somatic awareness, emotional intelligence, and sexuality coaching.
 These sessions include: